techidaily/site-facebook/source/_posts/avoid-facebooks-link-tracking-the-hidden-costs.md

 ## How to Check if You've Opted In to Facebook's Link History

- As mentioned earlier, the Link History feature is only available in the Facebook app for[iOS](https://apps.apple.com/us/app/facebook/id284882215) and[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2031457/https://play.google.com/store/apps/details?id=com.facebook.katana&hl=en) .
+ As mentioned earlier, the Link History feature is only available in the Facebook app for [iOS](https://apps.apple.com/us/app/facebook/id284882215) and [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2031457/https://play.google.com/store/apps/details?id=com.facebook.katana&hl=en) .
 So, you'll need to use the app to check if you've opted in by following these simple steps:

 1. Launch the Facebook app and log in with your Facebook account details.
 2. Tap the**three lines** in the bottom-right corner (iOS), or upper-right corner (Android) to head to the**Menu** section of the app.